smhaller/ldap-overleaf-sl/README.md

     ```
 - run this sharelatex image (4.1.1)

-Be careful if you try to migrate from 3.3.2!
-Backup your machines and data.
-The migration paths should be:

-- Backup Your machines and data
-- Run latest 3.5 sharelatex image and run the migration scripts
-- Run this sharelatex image (4.1.1) and run the migrations scripts

 ## Limitations

 NEW: This version provides the possibility to use a separate ldap bind user.
 It does this just to find the proper BIND DN and record for the provided email, so it is possible that users from different groups / OUs can login.